santiagocorrea/docu-aid/README.md

 ### Prerequisites
 - Python 3.12 and an environment with access to GPU
-- uv (An extremely fast Python package and project manager, written in Rust)
+- uv (An extremely fast Python package and project manager written in Rust)
 - A valid OpenAI API Key

 ### Steps